claytonsingh/icmp-exporter/README.md

         `4`: to resolve only ipv4 addresses
         `6`: to resolve only ipv6 addresses
-        `all`: to resolve both ipv4 and ipv6 addresses
+        `all`: to resolve both ipv4 and ipv6 addresses tcp_port
+        TCP port to use for SYN ping when TCP is enabled.
+        Must be between 1 and 65535.
 ```

 # Prometheus example configuration
+ICMP
 ```
 scrape_configs:
   - job_name: 'Packet Loss Exporter'